ocimk/autodeeplab/README.md

 ## Evaluation

-### Create TFRecords
+### Create TfRecords

-Run the jupyter notebook **CreateTfRecord.ipynb** to convert all of the jpeg images to one file with TFRecords extension that is a standard format for tensorflow.
+Run the jupyter notebook **CreateTfRecord.ipynb** to convert all of the jpeg images to one file with TfRecords extension that is a standard format for tensorflow.

 ### Test the model on your data